Viet Nam: Country Operational Strategy Study

-This country operational strategy study for Viet Nam describes the strategic framework for Bank operations in the country.
+This country operational strategy study for Viet Nam describes the strategic framework for ADB operations in the country.

 The COSS is anchored on strong sectoral analysis.
 It